The-uncanny-valley/CookFlow/README.md

 CookFlow is a simple Android application that helps users discover recipes based on category or name.
 It fetches data from the [Spoonacular API](https://spoonacular.com/food-api) and provides details such as instructions and ingredients.

-> **Note:** This project is still under development.
-The UI and core logic are not fully implemented yet.

 ## Features (planned)
 - Search recipes by **category** or **name**
 - Display results as cards